Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Example: Yang--Mills theory

 \subsection{Lifting on-shell color--kinematics duality to the loop level}

 We are now in the same situation as in the case of the non-linear sigma model in \cref{ssec:offshell_lift_NLSM}: CK duality holds on shell, and any violation can be compensated by terms that can be produced by field redefinitions.
 The field redefinitions necessary for $n$-point scattering amplitudes, however, will affect the on-shell scattering amplitudes at higher points.
-Therefore, we will refine the algorithm presented in \cref{ssec:offshell_lift_NLSM} as follows: \begin{enumerate}[(i)]\itemsep-2pt \item Choose a CK-dual parameterization of the tree-level scattering amplitudes for physical (transversely polarized) gluons. \item Set $S^\text{off-shell}_{n=3}=\tilde S^\text{YM}_\text{BRST}$ as given in~\eqref{eq:YM_field_redefined_action} as well as $n=4$. \item In this step, we construct the action $S^\text{on-shell}_n$ whose Feynman rules produce the parameterization of CK-dual on-shell scattering amplitudes chosen in~\eqref{item:choice} as well as a corresponding CK-dual parameterization for all on-shell scattering amplitudes on the BRST-extended Hilbert space all at the tree level. \begin{enumerate}\itemsep-2pt \item Use \cref{ob:iterative_TW_terms} to add the terms to $S^\text{on-shell}_{n-1}$ required to produce the parameterization chosen in~\eqref{item:choice}, which yields the action $S_n^\text{on-shell,\,phys}$. \item Use \cref{ob:lift_to_BRST_extended_ghost_no_0} to adjust the gauge and redefine the field $b^a$ such that the tree-level Feynman diagrams of the resulting action $S_n^\text{on-shell,\,gluons}$ are CK-dual for arbitrarily polarized gluons. \item Use \cref{ob:ghost_pair_reduction} to rewrite the ghost sector, leading to a cubic action $S_n^\text{on-shell}$ whose resulting tree-level Feynman diagrams are CK-dual on the full (on-shell) BRST-extended Hilbert space. \end{enumerate} We note that $S_n^\text{on-shell}$ does not contain interaction vertices involving the Nakanishi--Lautrup field.
-It will therefore not appear in perturbation theory and it cannot contribute to CK duality violations, neither on shell nor off shell. \item The tree-level Feynman diagrams of $S_n^\text{on-shell}$ fail to be CK-dual up to sums of terms $p^2F_i$, where $p$ is the momentum of an external line and $F_i$ is a sum of products of rational functions of momenta and color structure constants.
-As in the case of the non-linear sigma model, such expressions can be canceled by interaction terms of the form $\tilde F_i\wave\Phi_i$, where $\Phi_i\in\{A_\mu^a,c^a,\bar c^a\}$ and $\tilde F_i$ is a polynomial of $(n-1)$-st order in the fields containing derivatives as well as the operator $\frac{1}{\wave}$.
-The color indices are fully contracted by the structure constants of the gauge Lie algebra.
-Such interaction terms can be produced by a field redefinition of the form
+Therefore, we will refine the algorithm presented in \cref{ssec:offshell_lift_NLSM} as follows: \begin{enumerate}[label=(\roman*)]\itemsep-2pt \item Choose a CK-dual parameterization of the tree-level scattering amplitudes for physical (transversely polarized) gluons, and pick a set of master color numerators $\bmc^{(n)}_{\rm m}$ for all numbers $n$ of external legs we are interested in, cf.~\cref{ssec:primaries}. \item Set $S^\text{off-shell}_{3}=\tilde S^\text{YM}_\text{BRST}$ as given in~\eqref{eq:YM_field_redefined_action}.
+Then proceed with the algorithm starting at $n=4$. \item Use~\cref{ob:iterative_TW_terms} to add a term that is identically zero to the action $S_{n-1}$ such that its Feynman rules produce the chosen form of the CK-dual tree-level scattering amplitudes up to $n$~points.
+Note that the thus produced action $S^\text{on-shell}_{n}$ generically contains non-local terms of the type $E_1^M\frac{1}{\wave}E^2_M$, cf.~\cite{Bern:2010ue,Tolotti:2013caa}. \item In the following step, we extend CK duality for amplitudes to amputated correlators on the BRST-extended Hilbert space.
+We do this by iterating over the number $k$ of ghost--anti-ghost pairs, starting at $k=0$. \begin{enumerate}[label=(\alph*),ref=(\roman{enumi}.\alph*)]\itemsep-2pt \item Prepare the action $S^\text{on-shell}_{n,k}$.
+For $k=0$, this action is simply $S^\text{on-shell}_{n,k}=S^\text{on-shell}_{n}$.
+For $k>0$, we use \cref{ob:ghost_pair_reduction} to rewrite the ghost sector in such a way that the tree-level amplitudes are given in CK-dual form. \item Compute the off-shell master numerators $\hat\bmn^{(n)}_{\rm m}$ for arbitrary external legs that are unrestricted in their polarization, momentum and species, up to the fact that precisely $k$ ghosts and $k$ anti-ghosts are present.
+Extend these to a full set of numerators $\hat \bmn^{(n)}=\bmJ^{(n)}\hat\bmn^{(n)}_{\rm m}$ and further to the amputated correlator